kdeldycke/kevin-deldycke-blog/content/posts/nas-hardware.md

 Lots of ZFS features are on the way:

 * [dRAID with dual parity](https://openzfs.github.io/openzfs-docs/Basic%20Concepts/dRAID%20Howto.html).
-It's like RAIDZ2, but with better workload distribution accross drives on rebuilds.
+It's like RAIDZ2, but with better workload distribution across drives on rebuilds.
 * ZFS native dataset encryption (should come with OpenZFS 2.0).
 * macOS support seems to being worked on for OpenZFS 3.0.
 Maybe this opens the way to directly mount remote volumes, bypassing Samba shares altogether.